 Examples of Current Liabilities May Include

-If you're able to make some negotiations with a vendor to obtain a longer repayment term — your accounts payable balance will subsequently go up, boosting your cash flow.
+If you can negotiate with a vendor to obtain a longer repayment term, your accounts payable balance will subsequently go up, boosting your cash flow.

 So, you're ready to see how an OCF calculation looks on paper.
-Tim owns an autobody shop and is looking to get a better understanding of his day-to-day spending.
+Tim owns an autobody shop and is looking to better understand his day-to-day spending.
 Here's what his current situation looks like:

-Now, let's take a closer look at our friend Tim's operating cash flow statements.
+Now, let's look closer at our friend Tim's operating cash flow statements.
 His net earnings are $100,000 — while his non-cash expenses are $3,000.

-He also has some changes in his working capital, as he's owed $50,000 in uncollected debt from customers (Accounts Receivable), and he owes $10,000 to manufacturers for parts.
+He also has some changes in his working capital, as he's owed $50,000 in uncollected debt from customers (Accounts Receivable) and owes $10,000 to manufacturers for parts.
 Now, let's plug all of this information into our OCF formula and see how Tim is doing.

 $100,000 (net income) + $3,000 (depreciation) = $103,000